 - Location: N Car St, Kanniyakumari, Suchindram, Tamil Nadu 629704

-- Festivals: Suchindram Margazhi festival and Rath Yatra For Other Festival Detail Click here
+- Festivals: Suchindram Margazhi festival and Rath Yatra For Other Festival Details Click here

-- Main Deity: Shakti Narayani For Other Deity Detail Click here
+- Main Deity: Shakti Narayani For Other Deity Details Click here

 - Languages: Tamil, English & Hindi

 - Darshan Timings: 04:30 am to 01:00 pm || 04:00 pm to 08:00 pm